Latest news from OnFife

 Visitors to Kirkcaldy Galleries felt safe and enjoyed our exhibitions:

 Missed your library?
-Good news - ONFife Libraries are on their way back!
+Good news - OnFife Libraries are back!

-Public access PCs are also available again but there are restrictions to allow for physical distancing and cleaning.
+Public access PCs is also available again but there are restrictions to allow for physical distancing and cleaning.

 You can find out more here.